What is a Hybrid Car?

 Another important aspect of development for hybrid vehicles is the cost-effectiveness.
 Research is focussed on reducing the costs of manufacturing the hybrid car.
 This involves finding cheap materials for components, reducing costs of energy storage and improving manufacturing efficiency.

 Ongoing work also includes improving safety features and bringing innovations in the charging systems for the batteries.
 Inductive chargers are being developed, but are nowhere close to being commercialised.

 The Future Hybrid technology is one of the best options for a cleaner and more fuel-efficient automobile sector.
 The energy efficiency of the car has skyrocketed.
 These cars have an advantage over electric vehicles in terms of range.

 Hybrid cars were expected to contribute to a big chunk of the automobile market.
 But the high costs ensure that this won’t happen so soon happen.
 Another significant problem faced by hybrid cars is the external charging of the battery.
 It may be viable for those with parking spots and garages to charge their vehicles overnight, but it is not so for those who have to park on the roads.

 Fuel cells, hydrogen-powered engines and various improvements to the IC engine can provide equally efficient and clean options to hybrid technology.
 The electric cars are catching up to the hybrid cars in the areas they lacked.
 This means that unless hybrid technology overcomes its problems, it may be replaced by better options in the future.

 The Future Of Hybrid Cars

-Hybrid cars are a work under progress.
-They have gained lot of popularity for their achievements and optimisation.
+Hybrid cars are work under progress.
+They have gained a lot of popularity for their achievements and optimization.
 They make a fun drive, delivering torque and speed is required.

 However, they come with limitations.
-And to stand out in the market they need to overcome these limitation, or soon might get replaced by some other better option or simply by their competitors.
+And to stand out in the market they need to overcome these limitations, or soon might get replaced by some other better option or simply by their competitors.